ARM-software/arm-enterprise-acs/README.md

 b.
 Known issues

- - Running FWTS EFI Runtime Service monotonic counter tests on Juno may cause a crash or hang during the subsequent boot due to the destructive nature of the test.
-To work around this issue, enter the following commands into the Juno's boot monitor before booting the board again:

-         Cmd> flash
-         Flash> eraseall
-         Flash> quit
-         Cmd> reboot

- -  SBSA might hang on "Starting Power and Wakeup semantic tests".

- -  SBBR (UEFI-SCT) Timer tests might hang.
+SBBR (UEFI-SCT) Timer tests might hang.
 They can be recovered by resetting the system.
- -  On Juno r2, running FWTS causes kernel panic at random times during test.
-Reset the system to restart the test.

 c.
 Planned enhancements
        Upstream SBBR code to open source repositories FWTS and UEFI-SCT.